elementalcollision/undivided_tiers/project.md

     - Updated README and codebase to reflect new backend and tiering structure.
 - [ ] Test and validate
 - [ ] Document and release
+- Refactoring of `PMDKBackend` will proceed next.
+  - Refactored `PMDKBackend` to use the `pmemobj` Python binding.
+  - Implemented pool creation/opening, persistent dictionary for storage, and transactional puts.
+  - Added `close()` method and basic error handling.
+  - TODOs remain for specific PMDK error handling (e.g., OOM) and require testing on actual PMEM/CXL hardware.

 ## Colloid-Inspired Tiering Algorithm Outline